New England Revolution: Plans for a soccer-specific stadium

 On November 14, 2023, it was announced that language removing 43.11 acres of land on Alford Street in Everett, Massachusetts from the Mystic River designated port area "for the purpose of converting the parcel into a professional soccer stadium and a waterfront park" had been included in a supplemental budget released by the Massachusetts Senate the previous day.
-Though the wording was removed from the final Supplemental Budget, State Senator Sal DiDomenico would introduce a bill with the same intent on December 21, 2023.
+Though the wording was removed from the final Supplemental Budget, state senator Sal DiDomenico would introduce a bill with the same intent on December 21, 2023.
 On April 2, 2024, a public hearing was held with the Massachusetts Legislature's Joint Committee on Economic Development and Emerging Technologies and New England Revolution officials to discuss the stadium plans.
 Renderings of the potential stadium were presented by the team.
 At the end of the formal session in 2024, the measure died due to lack of House-Senate agreement on a broader economic development bill (the House version of which did not include the stadium provision).

 On November 12, 2024, Massachusetts legislature announced that a provision stipulating the removal of the Everett 43-acre parcel of land's "Designated Port Area" distinction had been included in the economic development bond bill.

+On December 31, 2025, the Kraft Group announced formal agreements with the cities of Everett and Boston to construct a soccer-specific stadium for the New England Revolution on the site of a decommissioned power plant along the Mystic River.
+The project involves the demolition of existing industrial structures and significant environmental remediation to transform the long-vacant waterfront property.
+To support the new venue, the agreement includes millions of dollars in infrastructure investments aimed at traffic mitigation, enhanced public transit access, and the creation of a public waterfront park connecting Everett with Boston's Charlestown neighborhood, marking the most definitive step toward moving the club out of Gillette Stadium since its founding.